steos/magot/README.md

 collecting remaining arguments, no concept of short or long options, no support for aliases, flag clusters, custom argument separators, multi-valued arguments, etc.

+The API is not finalized therefore the soname will _not_ change on BC breaks until it is (if ever - just link to it statically if you are crazy enough to actually use it).

+This is first and foremost my private toy.
+No warranty.
+No support.
+Use at own risk.
+Yada yada.

 ## Why?